gpocali/videoStreamCreator/README.md

 # videoStreamCreator
- Creates video stream for icecast server from movie files in folder
+ Creates video stream for icecast server from movie files in folder.

+ This will loop over all files found in the mounted directory and any subfolders within.

+ This entire project is in Alpha.

 ## Path
 - Video Storage Directory: /videos